riddlydidle/huawei-matebook-d13-amd-hckntsh/README.md

 - Huawei MateBook D13
 - An EFI Partition (Can be on your USB Drive or a divided partition of any disk on computer.
 Anything from 150MB-500MB)
-- A Brain
+- A brain (optional)

 ## Installation Steps

 1. **Download the EFI Files:**
    Clone this repository or download the ZIP file.
-Extract the contents to the EFI partition of your USB drive.
+Extract the contents to somewhere.

 2. **Copy the EFI Files:**
-   Copy the EFI Files.
+   Copy the EFI Folder.
 Your EFI drive should look like this: "X:/EFI"

 3. **Register the EFI File to your BIOS:**
    Uhh yeah.

 4. **Boot MacOS:**
-   omg!!! :3
+   Congrats.

 ## Credits